CSC3170-2022Fall/project-diana-candy-superteam/README.md

 ![project_description](https://user-images.githubusercontent.com/34508318/205655270-b90103a7-7664-4879-9aa8-5bd52fde1c8e.png)

-Our project mainly focuses on the `Command Interpreter` of database system.
-It will basically support the functions:
+Our project mainly focuses on the `Command Interpreter` module and database structures of database system.
+It will basically support these functions:

 - Interprete SQL language.
 - Support the basic structures of database system (e.g. database file, table, row, column).